duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 Perl has a lot of built-in functions, as well as thousands and thousands of modules available [via CPAN](https://metacpan.org/).
 You can leverage these modules when making Goodies, similar to how the [Roman Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Roman.pm) uses the [Roman module](https://metacpan.org/module/Roman).

-If we are unable to provide a good instant answer, we simply **return** nothing.
-And that's exactly what the second line in the function does.
+If we are unable to provide a good instant answer, we simply **return nothing**.
+That's exactly what the second line in the function does.

 ```perl
 return;